Amirsil/VM-Configuration/README.md

 # VM-Configuration
-Ansible playbook for configuration of a brand new Linux virtual machine, including custom bash prompt and useful shortcuts and vim configurations
+Ansible playbook for configuration of a brand new Linux virtual machine, including custom zsh prompt and useful shortcuts and vim configurations

 To use it, install Ansible first with